jozefg/drafts/flavors-of-tt.md

     M ::= M M | λ x : A. M | <M, M> | π₁ M | ⋆ | ...

 And now we want to describe the all important `M : A` relation.
 This tells us that some term has some type.
-This relation is inductively defined from a finite set of inferences.
+It's is inductively defined from a finite set of inferences.
 Ideally, it's even decidable for philosophical reasons I've never cared too much about.
 In fact, it's this relation that really governs our whole type theory, everything else is going to stem from this.

 As an afterthought, we may decide that we want to identify certain terms which other terms this is called definitional equality.
 It's another inductively defined (and decidable) judgment `M ≡ N : A`.
 Two quick things to note here

  1. Definitional equality is completely arbitrary; it exists in the way it does because we defined it that way and for no other reason